dahlsailrunner/knowyourtoolset-blog/content/2025/11/authoring-short-targeted-videos.md

 ## 5: Edit the audio

+{{% notice tip "AI can *really* help here!" %}}
+I use Audiate (part of the Camtasia bundle) for this.
+This saves a HUGE amount of time.
+I do primarily 3 things with Audiate:

+* Edit the audio as text (like a Word doc).
+Remove first cuts of phrases that you repeat and keep the last (good) one.
+* Silence all pauses or hesitations
+* Shorten all pauses or hesitations (anything more than 0.5 seconds gets shortened to 0.5 seconds)
+{{% /notice %}}

 Using your editing software (again, I’m using Camtasia), now’s the time to edit the audio.
 This is a process that requires patience and takes some time.
 A rough estimate for timing is that it will take you 6 minutes per original minute of audio, and you will end up trimming about 25% of it.
-It took me 24 minutes to edit 4 minutes of original audio and the result was 3 minutes of “polished audio.” ***Goal: Create audio that flows nicely and doesn’t have distracting sounds.***
+It took me 24 minutes to edit 4 minutes of original audio and the result was 3 minutes of “polished audio.”  **When using Audiate, the same 4 minute clip would take me about 5 minutes to edit and would result in the same 3 minutes of polished audio.** ***Goal: Create audio that flows nicely and doesn’t have distracting sounds.***

 There is probably an option to "mix to mono" – you don’t have a stereo narration, so likely a mono-based output is what you need.